 2) The flowers of White Dutch (the type commonly found in lawns) and other wild clovers are an important nectar source for pollinating insects including bees.
 We need to do all we can as responsible stewards of our eco-system to promote as many bee–friendly places as we can.
-There’s only so much any of us can do and this may be one small thing- times many -that add up and can make a difference.
-Of Course this may mean mowing less frequently or as high as possible to avoid cutting off all the blooms each time you mow.
+There’s only so much any of us can do and this may be one small thing that adds up and can really make a difference.
+Clover grows close to the ground and needs very little mowing in general.
+This may mean mowing less frequently or as high as possible to avoid cutting off all the blooms each time you mow.

-4) Another benefit from having clover in your lawn is that it remains green during the hottest months of the year when the rest of your lawn may be turning brown.
+4) Another benefit is that it remains green during the hottest months of the year when the rest of your lawn may be turning brown.
 It also greens up early in the season and remains green until frost.

-3) Clover stains clothing more easily than grass.
+3) Stains clothing more easily than grass.